17Shweta/practicingDSA/README.md

 # practicing_dsa_with_GFG
-Trying to acquire habit of coding to next level by practicing with selected gfg questions.
+Trying to acquire habit of coding to next level by practicing with selected gfg questions./n 1.Arrays
-1.Arrays